srobo/kitbook/crimper.md

 crimped should provide an explanation that you believe.
 If you decide not to crimp it, inform them that they will need to have the wristband (loose) throughout BOTH days of the competition.

+After the initial influx, this roll will be absorbed by the reception staff.